magnesj/ResInsight/docs/FlowDiagnosticsPlots.md

   - **Auto Scale** -- Toggles autoscale on/off.
 The plot is autoscaled when significant changes to its settings are maid
   - **Min**, **Max** -- Sets the visible depth range.
 These are updated when zooming using the mouse wheel etc.

+### Accessing the Plot Data

+The command context command **Show Plot Data** will show a window containing the plot data in ascii format.
+The content of this window is easy to copy and paste into Excel or other tools for further processing.

+It is also possible to save the ascii data to a file directly by using the context command **Export Plot Data to Text File** on the **Accumulated Flow**/**Inflow Rates** item in the **Project Tree**.

+The total accumulation data can also be viewed in ascci format by the command **Show Total Allocation Data**.